blacklightpy/vaultofknowledge/Tantra List Classifying.md

 # List 7 (Vaishnava)

 Vaikhaansa:

+(Mostly used in temples in TN, Karnataka, USA, etc.)

 > The extant texts of Vaikhānasa Agama number 28 in total and are known from the texts Vimānārcakakalpa and Ānanda saṃhitā, both composed by Marīci, which enumerate them.
 They are:
 >